 ### What Sending an Email Means

-Mailrith prepares the campaign, your email delivery service sends it, and inbox providers decide where the message lands.
+Mailrith prepares the campaign, your email delivery service sends the email, and inbox providers decide where the message lands.

-Before we get into buttons and settings, let us understand the basic flow.
-An email send has three parts.
-Mailrith plans the send, your email delivery service carries the message, and the subscriber's inbox decides where to place it.
+Before you use buttons and settings, understand the basic send flow.
+An email send has three parts: Mailrith prepares the send, your email delivery service carries the message, and the subscriber's inbox decides where to place it.

-Take a simple example.
-You have 2,000 subscribers and want to tell them about a new product update.
-In Mailrith, you write the email, choose who should receive it, choose the sender, and decide when it should go out.
-Your email delivery service, such as Amazon SES, Postmark, SendGrid, Mailgun, Resend, Brevo, or a custom SMTP service, does the actual delivery.
+Here is a simple example.
+You have 2,000 subscribers and want to announce a product update.
+In Mailrith, you write the email, choose who should receive it, choose the sender, and choose when to send.
+Your email delivery service, such as Amazon SES, Postmark, SendGrid, Mailgun, Resend, Brevo, or a custom SMTP service, handles the actual delivery.

-This split is important.
-If the message is badly written, the subscriber selection is wrong, or the sender is not trusted, the result can be poor even when the Mailrith setup is correct.
-Good sending is a mix of setup, subscriber choice, message quality, and regular review.
+This split matters.
+A send can perform poorly even when the Mailrith setup is correct if the message is unclear, the subscriber selection is wrong, or the sender is not trusted.
+Good sending depends on setup, subscriber choice, message quality, and regular review.

-- Mailrith stores the email draft, subscriber rules, sending schedule, and campaign history.
+- Mailrith stores the email draft, subscriber rules, send schedule, and campaign history.

 - Your email delivery service authenticates the sender and sends the message through its own email infrastructure.

-- Inbox providers such as Gmail, Outlook, Yahoo, and company mail servers decide whether the email reaches inbox, promotions, spam, or nowhere useful.
+- Inbox providers such as Gmail, Outlook, Yahoo, and company mail servers decide whether the email reaches the inbox, promotions, spam, or no useful destination.

-> If a send does not work, look at the whole chain.
-The problem may be the Mailrith campaign setup, the email delivery connection, the sender domain, the subscriber selection, the email content, or the subscriber's inbox.
+> If a send fails or performs poorly, check the full delivery chain.
+Review the Mailrith campaign setup, email delivery connection, sender domain, subscriber selection, email content, and the subscriber's inbox placement.

 ## Related Guides